psyberfly/lwk-flutter-uniffi-demo/README.md

 2. flutter run

 ## Dev Help:
-To get intellisense or autocomplete suggestions for methods exported by lwk_bindings.kt, work with MainActivity.kt in Android Studio.
+If autocomplete suggestions (intellisense) for methods exported by lwk_bindings.kt are unavailable in your IDE, work with MainActivity.kt in Android Studio.